Dutch PM Rutte fights for political life after blunder

-Rutte was the clear winner of March 17 parliamentary elections that were seen as a referendum on his handling of the coronavirus pandemic crisis.
-Losing a vote of confidence would cripple his ability to form a new government.
+Rutte was the clear winner of March 17 parliamentary elections that were seen as a referendum on his handling of the coronavirus pandemic.

+Losing a vote of confidence would force Rutte to tender his resignation to King Willem-Alexander, constitutional law professor Joop van den Berg told the Financieele Dagblad newspaper.

-It was not clear whether centrist parties in Rutte’s previous coalition, who are likely to participate in any new coalition, would continue to support him.
+It was not clear whether centrist parties in Rutte’s previous coalition, which are likely to participate in any new coalition, would support him.
 A debate over the situation appeared likely to last into the early hours of Friday.

 The crisis arose on Thursday after Rutte acknowledged having privately discussed what job should go to a prominent member of parliament who had been critical of his previous Cabinet.
 Rutte had previously said he did not do so.